It’s been over 6 years since Google first announced that they would be looking at page loading speed as a website ranking factor.

 In this post, we’ll look at how using a CDN can enhance page loading speeds, improve SEO rankings and generate more website enquiries.

 A CDN is a network of proxy servers that work to improve the speed of how content is delivered to a website user.
-The content been served may include anything from images, videos, audio files or documents.
+The content being served may include anything from images, videos, audio files or documents.

 A CDN will help improve website loading times by serving requested files through the closest proxy server to the end-user.
 By having content served from the nearest server, this reduces the need for the browser to pull content hosted half way across the world.